freifunkMUC/homebrew-proxyguard-client/README.md

 # Homebrew Proxyguard Client Formula

-This repository contains the Homebrew formula for installing the Proxyguard Client, a tool for managing proxy configurations.
+This repository contains the Homebrew formula for installing the Proxyguard Client, a tool for running Wireguard over HTTP/HTTPS.

 ## About